Roswell Rear-End Collision Lawyer

 What Compensation Is Available for a Rear-End Accident?

-If you were hurt in a rear-end accident and someone else is to blame, you could be entitled to a wide range of monetary compensation.
+If you were hurt in a rear-end accident and someone else is to blame, you could be entitled to a wide range of monetary compensation for your injuries.
 The injury attorneys at Butler Kahn can help you seek compensation for:

-• Medical expenses associated with the treatment of your injuries
+• Medical expenses associated with the treatment of your injuries, including surgeries, hospital stays, physical therapy, and medications

 • Incidental costs, such as the costs of travel to medical appointments